With the combination of a small number of people + software + servers and robots

 Spontaneity, sometimes combined with individual egos, can lead to a disjointed team direction.

-However, I think it's okay to say that it's just another learning experience in a long life.
+However, I think it's okay to say that it's one of the things you learn in your long life.

 March 14, 2022